puz-ya/2016.android.headfirstbook.01/README.md

-# 2016.android.headfirstbook.01
+# Chapter 01.
+Setup.

+First app from book.

-View "Sup doge" text.
+Show "Sup doge" text.
 No more, no less.